Buzz Goodbody: The Other Place

 Goodbody played an instrumental role in establishing the RSC's studio theatre The Other Place.
 In 1973, she worked with Trevor Nunn on his season of Shakespeare's Roman plays.
 In December, she sent a memo to Nunn, then the RSC's artistic director, arguing for a "studio/second auditorium" aimed at the local population who she thought were "notoriously hostile to us".
 The proposal was accepted and in the following year she became an associate director, in charge of The Other Place.

 The Other Place was put forth as an alternative and more experimental venue than the larger Royal Shakespeare Theatre.
 There, Goodbody staged King Lear (1974) and Hamlet (1975).
 Of the latter, The Times theatre critic Irving Wardle wrote: "an astounding revelation of the most excavated play in the world, ranking with Peter Brook's A Midsummer Night's Dream as the key classical production of the decade".
 Of the actors in her production, the reviewer Peter Thomson was of the opinion that, "they meant what they said" and Goodbody had "coaxed the play into their hands and they respected it".
 Her production of King Lear ran in New York to a positive reviews.

 Death and legacy

-Goodbody died by suicide in April 1975, shortly after her production of Hamlet had opened.
+Goodbody died by suicide at her home in Islington on 12 April 1975, aged 28, shortly after her production of Hamlet had opened.
 The National Student Drama Festival named a directorial award in her honour.
 Pam Gems created the character of "Fish" in Dusa, Fish, Stas and Vi in memory of Goodbody.
 BBC theatre critic John Elsom wrote that her suicide "robbed the theatre of one of its most promising directors."